ni/niveristand-custom-device-handbook/docs/express/XML_Definition_Schema.md

 ## Custom Device XML Definition Schema

-The Express framework builds a complete custom device from a single **Custom Device Definition XML** file.
-This file describes the device, its properties, and its child nodes (channels, waveforms, and sections).
+The Express framework builds a complete Custom Device from a single **Custom Device Definition XML** file.
+This file describes the Custom Device, its properties, and its child nodes (channels, waveforms, and sections).
 The Express wizard can generate this XML for you, or you can author it by hand.

-This page documents every tag and type the definition XML supports, so you know exactly what you can describe in a device.
+This page documents every tag and type the definition XML supports, so you know exactly what you can describe in a Custom Device.
 The structure and rules on this page are enforced by the schema that ships with VeriStand (`GeneratedCustomDeviceAPI.xsd`).
 The [api-gen.exe](Auto_Generated_Scripting_API.md#generating-the-api-manually-with-api-genexe) tool validates your XML against this schema before it generates any code.

-> **Note:** This is the *definition* XML used by the Express framework to generate a custom device.
-It is different from the Classic [Custom Device XML](https://www.ni.com/docs/en-US/bundle/veristand/page/custom-device-xml.html) that VeriStand reads at run time to load a finished device.
+> **Note:** This is the *definition* XML used by the Express framework to generate a Custom Device.
+It is different from the Classic [Custom Device XML](https://www.ni.com/docs/en-US/bundle/veristand/page/custom-device-xml.html) that VeriStand reads at run time to load a finished Custom Device.

 ---